realTristan/hermes/README.md

 being a no-cache algorithm that reads data from a map, or json file, and uses and array to store the data.
 Both of these algorithms provide full-text search query times from 10µs to 300µs.

 # Example of NoCache Full-Text-Search
 If you want to use only the full-text-search features, then just import hermes and load it using a .json file. (as shown in /example).
 Note: For small to medium-sized datasets (like the ones I used in /data), Hermes works great.
 Although, as the words in the dataset increases, the full-text-search cache will take up significantly more memory.
-I recommended setting a cache limit and/or a cache keys limit.

 ## Benchmarks
 ```